 In addition, HubSpot offers 24/7 technical support, which is something that other common CMS programs like Wordpress, Joomla, and Drupal lack.

 When you save time updating your website, or when someone who’s nontechnical is comfortable updating your website, your website will be more up to date than your competitor’s.

 Learn More About Content Management Systems

 If you’re researching a content management system for your next website, check out our two-blog series on how to choose a content management system.
-If HubSpot surfaces as a contender, let us know and we’ll demo it for you with a real website so you can see how it works, and then read our blog on what you need to know before migrating to HubSpot.
+If HubSpot surfaces as a contender, let us know and we can talk about whether Wordpress or HubSpot CMS Hub is the better choice for your business.
+Then read our blog on what you need to know before migrating to HubSpot.